shellytalis/policy-model-tutorial/textAssets.md

 ### Pay Attention!

-Modifying this file is not optional.
+Modifying this file is **mandatory**.
 This file being fully updated is a must for the web component to run at all.

 **How to find the languages available for a model?**